-Biomechanics II extends the applied mechanics knowledge from Biomechanics I to applied situations such as sporting and coaching applications, exercise efficacy, and workplace health and safety.
+Biomechanics II extends the applied mechanics knowledge from Biomechanics I to applied situations such as sporting, clinical and coaching applications, exercise efficacy, and workplace health and safety.
 In addition, Biomechanics II builds on the qualitative movement analysis skills introduced in Biomechanics I before introducing you to a number of biomechanical research techniques used for the quantification of human movement.
 A key component of the assessment for this course is completion of a small research project.

 - Semester of offer Subject to change